<> <> <> <>

 Plus, it's a less invasive approach than other common weight-loss strategies.
 The most common alternative to the dietary management of obesity has been bariatric surgery, which constricts the stomach and how much food can be consumed [2].

-In Australia, some of the most common types of bariatric surgery include lap band surgery, gastric bypass or banding and gastric sleeve surgery [3].
+In Australia, some of the most common types of weight loss surgery include lap band surgery, gastric bypass or banding and gastric sleeve surgery [3].
 All of these options use a keyhole procedure and a pouch or adjustable ring to lower a patient's food intake.

 However, this kind of surgery can come with complications such as infection and is much more expensive than the calorie restriction used in a VLCD program.